$\infty$-categorical group quotients via skew group algebras: Introduction

 In the case $G=\mathbb{Z}$, we will also treat non-strict actions and show that the orbit dg-category, recently constructed for non-strict $\mathbb{Z}$-actions in \cite{FKQ24}, describes the homotopy colimit in \Cref{prop:orbitdgcat}.

 To prove \Cref{prop:dgcolimBG}, we construct a strict cocone under a diagram equivalent to $\rho\colon BG\to \on{dgCat}_k$, whose tip is Morita equivalent to $AG$.
 Passing to derived $\infty$-categories, we obtain an induced functor from the $\infty$-categorical colimit $\D(A)_G$ to the derived $\infty$-category of $AG$.
 We use the $\infty$-categorical colimit $\D(A)_G$ to describe the homotopy colimit, via the equivalence of dg-categories up to Morita equivalence with compactly generated $k$-linear stable $\infty$-categories.
-This functor $\D(A)_G\to \D(AG)$ is an equivalence, which is shown by comparing the morphism complexes between generators.
+This functor $\D(A)_G\to \D(AG)$ is an equivalence, which is shown by comparing the derived endomorphisms of generators.

 We also give a separate proof of \Cref{prop:dgcolimBG} under some cofibrancy assumptions, by exhibiting the skew-group algebra as the strict dg-categorical colimit of a cofibrant diagram, see \Cref{prop:homotopycolim}.\\